-If you want to keep up with the contact center industry, an important resource is the analyst community.
-A year ago we published our list of the top analysts who cover this space.
+If you want to keep up with the contact center industry, a vital resource is the analyst community.
+A year ago, we published our list of the top analysts who cover this space.
 Time for an update!

-We have added 4 new people to the list: Dave Michels, Blair Pleasant, Tim Smith and Paul Stockford.
+We have added four new people to the list: Dave Michels, Blair Pleasant, Tim Smith, and Paul Stockford.

 Here is the updated list, in alphabetical order.

 - Irwin Lazar

 - Dave Michels

 - Blair Pleasant

 - Tim Smith

 - Paul Stockford